-Welcome to the website of the Ministry of Foreign Affairs and Foreign Trade.
+Welcome to the website of the Ministry of Foreign Affairs, Foreign Trade and Consumer Affairs.
 The Ministry is responsible for coordinating Saint Vincent and the Grenadines' relations with foreign governments, as well as regional and international organizations.
 It seeks to create opportunities for Saint Vincent and the Grenadines in the field of foreign trade through the negotiation and monitoring of the relevant agreements and treaties.

 During HIPCAR’s first phase (2009–2010), teams of regional and international experts assessed existing legislation of beneficiary countries as compared to international best practice, in the context of harmonization across the region.
 These teams worked closely with Caribbean multi-stakeholder working groups and developed model legislation and model ICT policy guidelines in all nine priority areas listed above.